kdave/btrfs-progs/Documentation/Feature-by-version.rst

 6.0 - send protocol v2
         Send protocol update that adds new commands and extends existing functionality to write large data chunks.
-Compressed (and encrypted) extents can be optionally emitted and transfered as-is without the need to recompress (or reencrypt) on the receiving side.
+Compressed (and encrypted) extents can be optionally emitted and transferred as-is without the need to recompress (or reencrypt) on the receiving side.

 6.0 - sysfs exports commit stats